technout/tts_gtk/README.md

 ```
 License
 -------
-TTS_GTK is released under the same terms of the Mozilla Public License 2.0 (as well for TTS).
+TTS_GTK is released under the terms of the Mozilla Public License 2.0 (as well for TTS).
 Please refer to the LICENSE file.